 How do I know that?
 First, because He tells me so in the Bible.
 Second, because I’ve seen it happen.
 Last but most important, Jesus is the prime example.

 First, here is some of what the Bible tells us.
-It tell us that God is intimately familiar with us from even before we are born (Psalm 139:16, Luke 12:6-7).
+It tells us that God is intimately familiar with us from even before we are born (Psalm 139:16, Luke 12:6-7).
 It tells us that He will provide for us (Matthew 6:25-33).
 It tells us that He has plans for each of us (Proverbs 16:9, Psalm 33:11).
 It tells us that those are all good plans, with the goal of bringing us closer to Him (Romans 8:28).
 It gives examples from Jewish history: Joseph sold into slavery (Genesis chapters 37-45), Daniel in the lions’ den (Daniel chapter 6), the exile of the Israelites to Babylon (much of the Old Testament, but see especially Jeremiah 29:10-14).